J. Jayalalithaa: Early career

 In Madras (now Chennai), Jayalalithaa was trained in Carnatic music, western classical piano and various forms of classical dance, including Bharatanatyam, Kuchipudi, Mohiniyattam, Manipuri, Kathak.
-She learnt Bharatnatyam and dance forms under K.J.Sarasa.
+She learnt Bharatnatyam and dance forms under K. J. Sarasa and also from K. N. Dandayudhapani Pillai.
 She had also learnt Kuchipudi under Padma Bhushan Guru Dr. Vempati Chinna Satyam.
 She became an accomplished dancer and gave her debut dance performance at the Rasika Ranjani Sabha in Mylapore in May 1960.
 The Chief Guest at the Arangetram was Shivaji Ganesan, who called her a "thanga silai" (golden statue) and expressed wish that Jayalalithaa becomes a film star in future.

 As a child, Jayalalithaa acted in the Kannada-language film Sri Shaila Mahathme (1961), which starred Rajkumar and Krishna Kumari.
 She was taken to the studio by her mother as she was shooting in the same premises for a different film.
 While Jayalalithaa was watching the shooting, a problem arose as the child actress playing the Goddess Parvathy in a school drama scene in the film failed to show up and the producer Neerlahalli Thalikerappa and director Aroor Pattabhi asked Sandhya if Jayalalithaa could act in the dance sequence.
 Sandhya agreed and Jayalalithaa was swiftly dressed up as Parvathy and the scene was shot in Sri Shaila Mahatme.

 She played Krishna in a three-minute dance sequence held on stage in the Hindi film Man-Mauji (1962) and danced with Kumari Naaz who played Radha.
 Y. G. Parthasarathy ran the drama troupe, United Amateur Artistes (UAA), which staged English and Tamil plays.
 Soon Jayalalithaa still a schoolgirl, began acting in some plays of Parthasarathy along with her mother and aunt.
 She acted in small roles in plays such as Tea House of the August Moon and Undersecretary between 1960 and 1964.
 She also acted as Portia in a drama named The Merchant of Venice.